-Howes, the landmine-sniffing rat, has just started her new job clearing the deadly legacy of conflict in Cambodia.
+Howes, the landmine-sniffing rat, has a job sniffing out the deadly legacy of conflict in Cambodia.

 She is named in honour of Christopher Howes, a deminer who was killed, along with his colleague Houen Hourth, by the Khmer Rouge in 1996 whilst they were working for MAG.